nateuribe/Wazuh-IRIS-integration/README.md

 # Wazuh-IRIS-integration
-Simple Wazuh integration to send alerts to IRIS, as described in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/).
+Simple (**Unofficial**) Wazuh integration to send alerts to IRIS, as described in [https://nateuribe.tech/blog/foss-soc/](https://nateuribe.tech/blog/foss-soc/).

+> [!NOTE]
+> As of 2024-07-03, there is now [official documentation](https://wazuh.com/blog/enhancing-incident-response-with-wazuh-and-dfir-iris-integration/) by Wazuh for integrating IRIS with Wazuh.
+I **highly recommend** that you follow that documentation instead.

 ## Requirements
 - [Wazuh](https://github.com/wazuh/wazuh) Server